dhis2/dhis2-docs-implementation/content/maintenance_use/sops.md

 ### Review of the topic

-In order to make an SOP about a specifi topic area, you need to understand the topic yourself.
+In order to make an SOP about a specific topic area, you need to understand the topic yourself.
 This includes the general steps involved in conducting the tasks you are outlining, how these tasks work in the field and best practices that may improve your workflow.

 Example : if ***you*** don’t know how to review outliers; how will you make a procedure about it!?